acend/container-basics-training/content/en/docs/03/_index.md

 ```

-{{% details title="Question: Do we need two running MariaDB containers at the same time for this lab?" %}}
+{{% details title="🤔 Do we need two running MariaDB containers at the same time for this lab?" %}}
 Answer: No!

 So let’s delete a container in the [next lab](../04/).